 If you’re adding solar thermal to an existing house, all of those elements become an additional expense.
 Plus, you’ll almost certainly already have a standard hot water cylinder, so in terms of return on investment, you’ll feel the full cost of replacing it with a twin-coil version.

-The Energy Saving Trust also reckons an air source heat pump (ASHP) would currently cost £35 more to run per year than an A-rated gas boiler for space heating and hot water combined; and ASHPs aren’t as efficient at producing hot water.
+If you’re thinking an air source heat pump (ASHP) could be a better bet, note the EST currently thinks this tech costs £20 more per year to run than an A-rated gas boiler for space heating and hot water combined; and ASHPs aren’t as efficient as boilers at producing hot water.

 Comments are closed.